Simple Linux Tips and Tricks

 List open TCP ports

-sudo netstat -plnt
+sudo ss -plnt

 Disable Gnome tracker daemon